June Larkin Award for Pedagogical Development

 The NCIF was established to disburse operating budget funds acquired through the College’s intrapreneurial activities and is meant to support initiatives related to the New College community and its academic programs.
 Expenditures from the fund may include – but are not limited to – off-setting costs for invited speakers, workshops, and conferences.
 Ideally, it should be used to support exciting new ventures that clearly evidence the priorities of our Academic Plan (enhancing the student experience, linking research to undergraduate teaching, encouraging interdisciplinary community outreach and advancing equity and diversity).

 The New College Initiatives Fund (NCIF) is now accepting applications.
 This year we have allocated 50% of the normal funding for new proposals.
 Recurring events are now funded through the program directors and unit heads discretionary funds.
+Please note that all proposals need to meet U of T Covid safety guidelines.

 Applications should outline the proposed activity and explain its importance for the College and the Academic Plan.
 They should include dates (preferably definite rather than tentative) for any events that are part of the proposal, and a detailed budget, along with a list of other sources of funding already in place.